 *All dates are subject to change.

 Optional Excursions are outings or activities that take place while in location.
 These are not included in the program fee.
 These excursions are subject to availability and may vary.
-Contact us with any questions regarding optional excursions.
-Optional excursions will become available in early 2023.
+Optional excursions will become available in the spring of 2023.

 Visual Arts: Photography (AWQ3M)